Submitting new courses

 Helpful resources, tools and guides are available to assist in writing, preparing and submitting courses for "a-g" approval.

-All new course submissions are placed in a queue in the order received and reviewed by one of our subject area analysts.
+All new course submissions are placed in a queue in the order received and reviewed by one of our articulation analysts.
 To provide a more objective review of the course content, UC conducts “blind” reads of all new courses, where the name of the institution submitting the course is hidden from our analysts.
 A-G approval is based on the course demonstrating compliance with the "a-g" subject area course criteria established by UC faculty.

 Generally, new courses are reviewed within four to six weeks of submission.
-However, depending on the subject area, time of year and volume of submissions received, it may take longer.
+However, depending on the time of year and volume of submissions received, it may take longer.
 When a course completes the review process, an email notification with the results of the course review is sent to the course's author and institution's course list manager.
 The results of a course review, in addition to the analyst's comments, are also available in the Submitted tab on the A-G CMP.

 Some courses do not earn “a-g” approval the first time around.
 The University encourages schools to resubmit these courses after making modifications and additions to the course content and submission based on the analyst’s comments.
 To resubmit a course, access the submission in the Submitted tab on the A-G CMP.
 The content from the original course submission is retained in the resubmission form and only requires making the requested changes.
 Once submitted, resubmissions are automatically placed at the front of the original analyst’s queue allowing a quicker turnaround.